pmem/pmdk/manpages/linux/v1.2/pmempool/pmempool-transform.1.md

 `pmempool_transform /path/poolset_file_src /path/poolset_file_dst`

-deletes the second replica from the pool set.
+deletes the second replica from the poolset.
 The first replica remains unchanged and the size of the pool is still 60M.

 # SEE ALSO #